Enedina A Robles, LCSW 25993

 1. What are the major theoretical orientations and modalities of psychotherapy?

-Psychotherapy is based upon a range of techniques: behavioral therapy, cognitive therapy, existential therapy, psychoanalytic therapy, psychodynamic therapy, and eclectic therapy.
+Psychotherapy is based upon a range of techniques: behavioral therapy, cognitive therapy, existential therapy, psychoanalytic therapy, psychodynamic therapy, EMDR therapy, Internal Family Systems, and eclectic therapy.
 The therapy can be one-on-one, couples, or in a group or family setting.
 To better serve the needs of my clients, I am continuously attending trainings and completing certifications with special interest in the perinatal period, young children, trauma, and parenting.
 I use an Eclectric therapeutic approach to therapy which incorporates a variety principles and philosophies in order to create the ideal treatment plan that will meet my client's specific needs.
 I am also currently in training to provide EMDR services.

 2. What is the difference between counseling and psychotherapy?